gkjohnson/three-mesh-bvh/README.md

 If a point is found that is closer than `minThreshold` then the function will return that result early.
 Any triangles or points outside of `maxThreshold` are ignored.

+_Note that this function can be very slow if `geometry` does not have a `geometry.boundsTree` computed._

 ### .shapecast

 ```js